 Seeing the Forest for the Trees

-For designers like Vincent and Whitman, educating clients on the benefits of green products and design becomes a regular part of the job.
+For designers like Vincent and Whitman, educating clients on the benefits of green products and sustainable interior design becomes a regular part of the job.
 While both said clients often come to them because they’ve made a name for themselves as green designers, Vincent noted that clients’ desire to be eco-friendly doesn’t necessarily mean they know what that actually means in practice.

 In the event that a client really wants to use a specific product that isn’t particularly eco-friendly, she explains the issues with that product and presents them with other similar options that align with the cost and style.
 When presented with the information to make an informed decision, Vincent says clients will usually go with the greener option.